avrilcoghlan/Little-Book-of-SAGE/src/matrixtransformations.rst

 |image13|

-xxx with rows (cos theta, -sin theta) and (sin theta, cos theta) by each point defining the polygon (for example, by each of the three points defining the vertices of a triangle).
+by each point defining the polygon (for example, by each of the three points defining the vertices of a triangle).

 This means that we can define a function to perform such a rotation of a polygon: